eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 5. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
 6. Multiple mods that remove the chance of coming across the same POIs all the time.
 7. [Deadly Hazards](https://www.nexusmods.com/starfield/mods/5800) Overhauls and fixes Starfield's environmental gameplay systems.
 If you have a yellow part of your health bar, it's environmental damage and needs to be healed by doctors or a Nanobots Injector. **You will start with a random but small amount of environmental damage**
-8. [Vitality - Sustenance Overhaul](https://www.nexusmods.com/starfield/mods/10536) This mod replaces the Sustenance system with a more gradual one, that includes sleep mechanics.
+8. [Peak Performance - Minimalist Needs](https://www.nexusmods.com/starfield/mods/12420) This mod replaces the Sustenance system with a lightweight needs mod with high depth and intuitive features.
 9. [Real Fuel - Immersive Exploration](https://www.nexusmods.com/starfield/mods/13306) Introduces Fuel usage mechanics to travel in Starfield in a lightweight and immersive manner.
 10. [Real O2](https://www.nexusmods.com/starfield/mods/12303) A lightweight, highly compatible revamp of the O2 system in Starfield.
 Oxygen is now a limited resource in zero-atmosphere environments, and must be managed carefully.
 11. [Better Boarding Encounters (BBE)](https://www.nexusmods.com/starfield/mods/13964) and [Enemies Boarding My Ship](https://www.nexusmods.com/starfield/mods/13999) Spices up docking encounters with surprise boarding, occasional hazards, and cut pirate dialogue!
 Enemies actively try to dock onto your ship during combat in order to board it.
 In space combat, there is now a constant risk of being boarded yourself.
 The risk increases with the interests of the factions and the condition of your ship.